CommitCrimes/Main-BloodSky/ProjectGuidelines.md

 To ensure efficient collaboration and clean project organization, please follow the rules below when contributing to this project.

+## Rules
+### 📊 Excel Tracking is Mandatory
+All tasks **must be recorded in the Excel tracking file**.
+Make sure to fill in **all necessary information**, including the **nature of the task**, the **estimated time**, and any **comments or context** that may be useful for tracking and planning.
+This helps us stay aligned, monitor progress, and report effectively.

+### 🚦 One Issue per Person Rule
+To maintain clarity and avoid clutter, **each contributor can only have one open issue at a time**.
+This ensures better focus, improves communication, and prevents overlapping work.
+Once your current issue is marked as "Done", you can move on to the next task.

 ## 🔧 Workflow

 1. **Start with a Craft**